2022 Coastal Carolina Chanticleers baseball team

 The 2022 Coastal Carolina Chanticleers baseball team represented Coastal Carolina University during the 2022 NCAA Division I baseball season.
-The Chanticleers played their home games at Springs Brooks Stadium and were led by twenty-sixth year head coach Gary Gilmore.
+The Chanticleers played their home games at Springs Brooks Stadium and were led by twenty-seventh year head coach Gary Gilmore.
 They were members of the Sun Belt Conference.

 Preseason

 Sun Belt Conference Coaches Poll

 The Sun Belt Conference Coaches Poll was released on February 9, 2022.
 Coastal Carolina was picked to finish tied for third with Louisiana with 117 votes and 3 first place votes.